-Ha, there are a few!
+Ashley Rubell: Ha, there are a few!
 We all know that no-crease clips are impossible to hold onto.
 Product-wise, I would say Bumble and bumble’s Thickening Dryspun Spray is always the most coveted item.
-Clients are always so surprised to see the difference instantly – it adds a really beautiful airy, voluminous texture and people love the scent.
+Clients are always so surprised to see the difference instantly.
+It adds a really beautiful airy, voluminous texture and people love the scent.

-I think the most underrated trick is hidden braids.
+AR: I think the most underrated trick is hidden braids.
 Sometimes I work with women who, believe it or not, have too much hair.
 So to keep it from reading too heavy on camera, I’ll add a little cornrow at the nape to eliminate some of the bulk, and distribute the weight of the hair, creating piecey, loose movement.
 Hidden braids are also used underneath editorial updos to create a base to pin into.
-So if you have a tall, editorial style or a hair piece to attach to the head, a hidden braid will provide a solid foundation for your grips to slip into and securely hold the added weight.
+A hidden braid will provide a solid foundation for your grips to slip into and securely hold the added weight.

-One of my biggest pet peeves is when girls show up with super dirty, greasy hair and think they’re doing me a favor because “dirty hair is better for styling”.
+AR: One of my biggest pet peeves is when girls show up with super dirty, greasy hair and think they’re doing me a favor because dirty hair is better for styling.
 It’s really not, in my opinion.
-I can always add product to the hair to weigh it down, make it greasy, give it grit – but I can’t always shampoo and condition someone’s hair on set.
+I can always add product to the hair to weigh it down, make it greasy, give it grit; I can’t always shampoo and condition someone’s hair on set.
 As a stylist, I want to see the hair air dried in its natural state so that I can see what it wants to do organically and then work with it to achieve the desired outcome.

-L’oreal Root Cover Up Concealer Spray.
+AR:L’Oréal Root Cover Up Concealer Spray.
 This stuff works so well.
-It’s a great product to use between root touch ups to help stretch your dollar.
-I like to use it any time I put the hair up, around the hairline and any partings, to fill in any glimpses of the scalp, especially on darker hair.
+It’s a great product to use between root touch-ups to help stretch your dollar.
+I like to use it anytime I put the hair up, around the hairline and any partings, to fill in any glimpses of the scalp, especially on darker hair.
 It gives the illusion of fullness when you don’t have the contrast of white scalp showing through.